Medical expert of the article

 Protein stones

 They are formed mainly from fibrin with an admixture of salts and bacteria.
-Small size, flat, soft, white.
+Small in size, flat, soft, white.

 Cholesterol stones

-Instrumental methods of diagnosis of urolithiasis
+Instrumental methods for diagnosing urolithiasis

 Intravenous pyelography

-Ultrasound examination of the organs of the urinary system
+Ultrasound examination of the urinary system

-It allows you to determine the obstruction, as well as the size and location of larger stones.
+Allows determination of obstruction as well as the size and location of larger stones.

 Cystoscopy